Stephen A. Winterling

 Hometown: Waterford, Mich.

-Mary Manning has been at PHSC for ten years.
+Mary Manning has been at PHSC for eleven years.
 Prior to PHSC she worked for 16 years for William Beaumont Hospital – Troy/Troy Athens High School in Michigan.
 She received her BS in 1985 from Central Michigan University in Education and Sports Medicine.
 In 1995 Mary earned her MA from Wayne State University in Education/Sports Administration.

 While working in Michigan, Manning volunteered her time and was the athletic trainer for the Michigan Medical Miracles, a women’s 55+ senior travel softball team which won the world championships and the World Series in 2003.
 In June 2007 she volunteered her time and was the athletic trainer for the Kentucky Fillies which won the Gold Medal in the 60+ division of the Senior Olympics held in Kentucky.
 She currently, works with the 60+ senior travel softball team based out of Michigan, Jolico.
 When she has time, she plays travel softball in the senior 50+ division.